gstlearn/gstlearn/README.md

 6. Doxygen (optional) [from here](https://www.doxygen.nl/download.html) (*Binary distribution* [setup.exe] - remind the installation folder, we assume it is `C:\Program Files\doxygen`)
 7. LaTeX and Ghostscripts following instructions [here](https://www.doxygen.nl/manual/install.html#install_bin_windows)
 8. Eigen3 library [from here](https://eigen.tuxfamily.org) (Clone the repository in a folder of your choice and follow the instructions below)
+9. NLopt library [from here](https://nlopt.readthedocs.io/en/latest/) (Clone the repository in a folder of your choice and follow the instructions below)

 ##### Install Eigen3 headers using CMake